Quantum Vacuum Radiation Near a Critical Point: Squeezing

-in which \(b_+=c_{\rm out}(\omega)\) and \(b_-=c_{\rm out}(2\Omega-\omega)\).
 Although the quadratures $q_\pm$ and $p_\pm$ could in principle be chosen more generally, we adopt the canonical definitions in \eqref{eq:quadratures}, which mimic the position- and momentum-like operators of bosonic modes and corresponds to the natural zero-phase reference for the Wigner function.
-For such Gaussian states, the Wigner function can therefore be written as \cite{Weedbrook2012gaussianRMP}
+For such Gaussian states, the Wigner function can be written as \cite{Weedbrook2012gaussianRMP}